anonymousUser66616/NP-SCA-data-sources/README.md

-# Data Sources for "Neyman-Pearson Classifier with Successive Convex Approximation for Imbalanced Data"
+# Data Sources for NP

 This repository lists the public sources of the real datasets analyzed in the manuscript.